Hermann Cohen (Carmelite): Conversion

-Discalced Carmelite friar
+Discalced Carmelite

-Cohen gave a farewell concert which cleared his debts, required before he could be admitted to the Order, in the days before the Revolution of 1848.
+Cohen gave a farewell concert which cleared his debts, required before he could be admitted to enter the Carmel, in the days before the Revolution of 1848.
 Instead of joining the fight in the streets, he was at his favorite devotion, spending the night in adoration before the exposed Blessed Sacrament.
-He entered the Discalced Carmelite novitiate at Le Broussey, in Rions, France, on 19 July of that year.
-He received the religious habit on 6 October 1849, being given the religious name of Augustine Mary of the Blessed Sacrament.
-He professed religious vows as a member of the Order on 7 October 1850.
+He entered the novitiate of the Discalced Carmelites at Le Broussey, in Rions, France, on 19 July of that year and received the religious habit on 6 October 1849, being given the religious name Augustine Mary of the Blessed Sacrament.
+He made his first vows on 7 October 1850.
 He then began to study theology.
 In this he faced a major challenge, as his formal education had stopped at the age of ten.
 Having been granted an exemption from some of the required courses, he was ordained a priest on 19 April 1851.

 Once ordained, Cohen launched himself into a ministry of preaching, which was to lead him to all the capitals of Europe.
 He preached to thousands in Geneva, Bordeaux, Lyon, and in Paris before huge crowds in prominent churches, such as Saint-Sulpice and Sainte-Clotilde.
 The poet, Charles Baudelaire, wrote that he found Cohen's sermons fascinating.
 His fiery eloquence and the interest caused by his conversion made him a popular preacher, despite his limited studies.
 He became a main figure in the restoration of the Carmelites in France, taking an active role in the founding of several priories of friars in the south of France: Bagnères-de-Bigorre (1853), Lyon (1857) and a hermitage in Tarasteix, near Lourdes (1857).